-When it comes to losing weight, there are some things you could live without; an insatiable appetite is one of them.
-Appetite can feel like such an untamable beast, and a bossy one at that.
+When it comes to losing weight, there are some things you do better off without… and an insatiable appetite is one of them.
+Appetite can feel like an untameable beast, controlling your thoughts and actions until you give it what it wants.
 When it demands to be fed, you feed it – often regardless of your weight-control goals.

 So what’s the alternative to caving in?
-We recommend ten tactics for true appetite control.
-Read on to learn more!
+We’re sharing ten strategies for controlling your appetite.

 Why diet pills don’t work

-The lure of diet pills has always been their ability to suppress appetite.
-It seems so simple; take a pill, stifle your appetite, lose weight.
+Diet pills have long touted their ability to suppress appetite and encourage fat loss.
+It sounds too good to be true; take a pill, stifle your appetite, lose weight.

-But the problem is that the minute you stop taking diet pills, your appetite returns in full force and you’ve done nothing to change the behaviours that caused you to gain weight in the first place.
-Any weight that you lost while taking the pills creeps (or leaps) right back on.
+The minute you stop taking diet pills, your appetite returns in full force, leaving you with the same behavioural patterns that caused you to gain weight in the first place.
+Any weight you lost while taking the pills creeps (or leaps) right back on.

 The temporary suppression of appetite with pills can also be dangerous.
-In some instances diet pills have caused permanent health problems and even death.
-A few years ago, the weight-loss supplement Ephedra was banned after research linked the drug to heart complications – but not before it caused serious health problems for countless consumers.
+In some instances, diet pills have caused permanent health problems and even death.
+A few years ago, the weight loss supplement Ephedra was banned after research linked the drug to heart complications – but not before it caused serious health problems for countless users.

 Simple appetite control